osg-htc/collaboration-support/docs/index.md

 ### Mission

-The mission of OSG Collaboration support is to enable access and lower the barrier for Midscale collaborations to leverage the the high throughput computing ecosystem of OSG for their research.
+The mission of OSG Collaboration support is to enable access and lower the barrier for Midsize collaborations to leverage the the distributed High Throughput Computing (dHTC) ecosystem of OSG for their research.

 <iframe src="igwn-institutes.html" height="500" width="700"></iframe>